bullaspc/bullaspc/README.md

-- 👋 Hi, I’m Simone Bulla
+- 👋 Hi, I’m Simone Bulla.
+I live near Milan and I'm Data Analyst  with multiple years of experience.
 - 👀 I’m interested in Data Science and Data Analysis.
 - 💞️ I’m looking to collaborate on machine learing projects and data analysis projects.
 - 📫 You can reach me by email: bulla.simone@gmail.com